thiago-a-souza/hive/README.md

 Partitions are powerful when a small number of partitions hold a lot of data per partition.
 In contrast, bucketing allows segmenting  tables when a column has many different values but not as many rows per key.
 This method hashes values of  bucketed columns into user-defined buckets, enabling more efficient queries.
 In particular, joins between tables that are bucketed on the same column take advantage of this approach.

 Populating bucket tables correctly can be performed using an *INSERT* statement.
 The *LOAD* command does not populate bucket tables correctly because it doesn't verify the metadata, it simply copy/move files to corresponding table folders.
+In addition to that, populating bucket tables also requires either enabling the parameter *hive.enforce.bucketing* or setting the option  *mapred.reduce.tasks* to match the number of buckets.

+The following example creates a bucket table, enables the parameter *hive.enforce.bucketing* and the populates the table.
+Notice that three files are created under the table's folder.

 ```
 hive> CREATE TABLE hr.employees_bucket (